thomasgeissl/ESP-NOW-MIDI/README.md

 1. Integrate your sensor reading code into the sender.
 1. Use the provided API to send MIDI messages, similar to the original MIDI library.

+## circuit python
+There is also a circuit python version of this library, only for the sender at the moment.
+Please be aware that it is not yet tested.
+Feedback is very welcome.

 ## contributing
 If you find any bugs feel free to submit an issue on github, also PRs are very welcome.